-states growing in particular in the 2000s.
+The pattern of iterative federalism highlights the centrality of state-level climate and clean energy policies in the U.S. Climate policy in the states dates back to the 1990s, with the number of active states growing in the 2000s.
 Renewable portfolio standards are the policy that has spread most widely.
 A deployment mandate, the policy requires utilities to provide a certain share of their electricity from renewable sources.
-By June 2019, 29 states and the District of Columbia had enforceable renewable portfolio standards or other renewable energy mandates in place, while an additional eight states had voluntary goals for renewable energy generation.
+By June 2019, 29 states and the District of Columbia had enforceable renewable portfolio standards (RPSs) or other renewable energy mandates in place.
 Carbon pricing systems have also been adopted in the states, though much less widely than renewable portfolio standards.
-In 2009, a coalition of Northeastern states created the Regional Greenhouse Gas Initiative, a cap-and-trade system for the power sector (Raymond 2016).
-While membership has fluctuated over the years, in 2020 ten states participated: Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, and Vermont.
-In 2015, California launched its economy-wide cap-and-trade system, then the most comprehensive cap-and-trade system in the U.S.
+In 2009, a coalition of Northeastern states created the Regional Greenhouse Gas Initiative, a cap-and-trade system for the power sector.
+In 2015, California launched its economy-wide cap-and-trade system.

-Research has shown that climate leadership by a few states influenced other states, thus leading to horizontal policy diffusion (Rabe 2004; Matisoff 2006; Matisoff and Edwards 2014).
-At the same time, recent work has demonstrated growing polarization of state climate and clean energy policies (Trachtman 2020a).
+Recent work has demonstrated growing polarization of state climate and clean energy policies (Trachtman 2020a).
 This reflects a broader pattern in American politics whereby state policies across a number of dimensions have become more polarized along partisan lines (Kelly and Witko 2012; Caughey, Warshaw, and Xu 2017; Grumbach 2018).
 In this article, we explore how variation in state climate policies has shaped national-level firm preferences-particularly those of electric utilities.